ga-wdi-boston/code-retreat/README.md

 At each step in time, the following transitions occur:

-1. Any live cell with fewer than two live neighbours dies, as if caused by underpopulation.
+1. Any live cell with fewer than two live neighbors dies, as if caused by underpopulation.
-1. Any live cell with more than three live neighbours dies, as if by overcrowding.
+1. Any live cell with more than three live neighbors dies, as if by overcrowding.
-1. Any live cell with two or three live neighbours lives on to the next generation.
+1. Any live cell with two or three live neighbors lives on to the next generation.
-1. Any dead cell with exactly three live neighbours becomes a live cell.
+1. Any dead cell with exactly three live neighbors becomes a live cell.

 The initial pattern constitutes the seed of the system.
 The first generation is created by applying the above rules simultaneously to every cell in the seed.